-- Basic Book Collection for High Schools; comp. by a subcommittee of the A.L.A.
+Basic Book Collection for High Schools; comp. by a subcommittee of the A.L.A.
 Editorial Committee with assistance of consultants from several organizations.
 6th ed.
-A.L.A., 1957. \$2.75 - Books for You; a reading list for teen agers.
-N.C.T.E., c1951.
-60φ - Standard Catalog for High School Libraries; a selected catalog of 3,610 books.
-6th ed.
-Wilson, 1952.
-Service basis. (kept up-to-date with supplements.
-7th ed. due in 1957.) - Your Reading; a book list for junior high school.
-N.C.T.E., 1954.
-60φ
+A.L.A., 1957. \$2.75

+Books for You; a reading list for teen agers.
+N.C.T.E., e1951. $60\phi$

+Standard Catalog for High School Libraries; a selected catalog of 3,610 books.
+7th ed.
+Wilson, 1957.
+Service basis. (kept up-to-date with supplements.)

+Your Reading; a book list for junior high school.
+N.C.T.E., 1954. $60\phi$

 Each school library should own the latest edition of the Children's Catalog or Standard Catalog.
-Some librarians, especially those serving junior high school pupils will need access to both.
+Some librarians, especially those serving junior high school pupils, will need access to both.
 A revised edition is published every five years by the H. W. Wilson Co., 950-972 University Avenue, New York.
-Each is sold on the service basis, the price determined on the basis of school enrollment.
 Librarians should watch for new editions of the above lists or for new lists being published and always secure the latest one.